gromacs/gromacs/install-guide/install-guide.md

 If you build FFTW from source yourself, get the most recent version and follow its [installation guide](http://www.fftw.org/doc/Installation-and-Customization.html#Installation-and-Customization).
-Choose the precision (i.e. single or float vs. double) to match what you will later require for GROMACS.
-There is no need to compile with threading or MPI support, but it does no harm.
+Choose the precision for FFTW (i.e. single or float vs. double) to match whether you will later use mixed or double precision for GROMACS.
+There is no need to compile FFTW with threading or MPI support, but it does no harm.
 On x86 hardware, compile *only* with `--enable-sse2` (regardless of precision) even if your processors can take advantage of AVX extensions.
 Since GROMACS